winnieyang89/personal_website1/content/authors/admin/_index.md

 My research is organized around three areas of inquiry: marriage and family dynamics; cultural and meaning-making processes; and social mobility within and across generational lines.
 In each of these areas, I pay particular attention to how sex, gender and sexuality intersect with other axes of social inequality.
 To this end, I conduct both quantitative and qualitative research based on various types of data, including censuses, administrative tax records, surveys, and interviews.

-Thus far, my work has appeared—or is forthcoming—in *Journal of Marriage and Family*, *Demographic Research* and the *Journal of Population Research* and has been generously funded by the Department of Women and Gender Equality (Canada), the Canadian Research Data Centre Network, the Government of Taiwan, among other funding agencies.
+Thus far, my work has appeared—or is forthcoming—in the *Journal of Marriage and Family*, *Demographic Research* and the *Journal of Population Research* and has been generously funded by the Department of Women and Gender Equality (Canada), the Canadian Research Data Centre Network, the Government of Taiwan, among other funding agencies.
 {style="text-align: justify;"}